MrChaos42/CHAOS-LICENSE/README.md

-# Condensed Comprehensive Chaos License: Offline Personal Use Only
+# Chaos License: Offline Personal Use Only

 ## 1. Definitions
 1.1 "Software": [Software Name], including all related materials.